For-a-few-DPPs-more/structure-factor/README.md

 ---

-The Python package `structure_factor` currently collects
+`structure-factor` is an open-source Python project which currently collects

 - Three estimators of the structure factor:
     1. the scattering intensity,